mril-dsilva/IPL-2025-Cricket-Data-Web-Scraper/README.md

 # Create Visualizations: Generate insights and plots
 Run ipl_insight_visualizations.py on python3 to visualize insights from the data!

-# That's it — clean & simple ✨
+# That's it. clean & simple ✨